bgachara/bgachara.github.io/posts/databases.md

   - CHECKPOINT-END:   Contains ATT + DPT
   - Any txn that begins after the checkpoint start is excluded form the ATT in the CHECKPOINT-END record
   - The LSN of the CHECKPOINT-BEGIN record is written to the MasterRecord when it completes.

-- ARIES - Recovery Phases
+### ARIES - Recovery Phases

 - Analysis
   - Examine the WAL in forward direction starting at MasterRecord to identify dirty pages in the buffer pool and active txns at the time of the crash.
   - Figure out which txns committed or failed since last successful checkpoint
     - If DBMS finds a TXN-END record, remove its corresponding txn from ATT.
     - All other records:
       - If txn not in ATT, add it with status UNDO.
       - On commit, change txn status to COMMIT.
     - For update log records
   - At end of Analysis Phase
     - ATT identifies which txns were active at time of crash
     - DPT identifies which dirty pages might not have made it to disk.

 - Redo
   - Repeat all actions starting from an appropriate point in the log(even txns that will abort)
   - Goal is to repeat history to recnstruct the database state at the moment of the crash
     - reapply all updates, even aborted txns and redo CLRs
   - There are techniques that allow the DBMS to avoid unnecessary reads/writes.....*look into this*
   - Scan forward form the log record containing smallest recLSN in DPT.
   - For each update log record or CLR with a given LSN redo the action unless
     - Affected page is not in DPT or
     - Affected page is in DPT but that record's LSN is less than the page's recLSN.
   - To redo an action
     - Reapply logged uodate
     - Set pageLSN to log records LSN.
     - No additional logging, no forced flushes
   - At the end of Redo Phase, write TXN-END log records for all txns with status C and remove them from the ATT.

 - Undo
   - Reverse the actions of txns that did not commit before the crash.
   - Undo all txns that were active at the time of crash and therefore will never commit
     - these are all the txns with U status in the ATT after the Analysis Phase
   - Process them in reverse LSN order using the lastLSN to speed up traversal
   - Write a CLR for every modification.

 - What does the DBMS do if it crashes during recovery in the Analysis Phase?
   - Nothing.
 Just run recovery again.
 - What does the DBMS do if it crashed during recovery in the Redo Phase?
-  - Agian nothing.
+  - Again nothing.
 Redo everything again.
 - How can the DBMS improve performance during recovery in the Redo Phase?
   - Assume that it is not going to crash again and flush all changes to disk asynchronously in the background.
 - How can the DBMS improve performance during recovery in the Undo Phase?
-  - Lazily rollback changes before new txns access pages
+  - Lazily rollback changes before new txns access pages.
-  - Rewrite the application to avaoid long-runnig txns.
+  - Rewrite the application to avoid long-running txns.

 ## Distributed Databases

 - Characteristics
   - Nodes can be far from each other.
-  - Nodes connected using public netwrok.
+  - Nodes connected using public network.
 - Use the building blocks that are covered in single node DBMS to now support transaction processing and query execution in distributed environments.
+  - Optimizations and Planning.
+  - Concurrency Control.
+  - Logging and Recovery.
-- A distributed DBMS system arcitecture specifies what shared resources are directly accessible to CPUs
+- A distributed DBMS system architecture specifies what shared resources are directly accessible to CPUs
 - This affects how the CPUs coordinate with each other and where they retrieve/store objects in the database.

-- System Architectures
+### System Architectures

 - Shared Everything
 - Shared Memory
   - CPUs have access to common memory address space via a fast interconnect
     - each processor has a global view of all the in-memory data structures
     - each DBMS instance on a processor must "know" about the other instances

 - Shared Disk*
   - CPUs can access a single logical disk directly via an interconnect, but each have their own private memories
-    - can scal execution layer independently form storage layer
+    - can scale execution layer independently form storage layer
     - must send messages between CPUs to learn about their current state.
+    - facilitates data lakes and serveless systems.
   - Any OLAP DB in use now.

 - Shared Nothing*
   - Each DBMS instance has its own CPU, memory and local disk
   - Node only communicate with each other via network